Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Abstract

 \section{Abstract}

 In this paper, we develop an optimal weight adaptation strategy of model predictive control (MPC) for connected and automated vehicles (CAVs) in mixed traffic.
-Built upon our recent paper, we model the interaction between a CAV and a human-driven vehicle (HDV) as a simultaneous game and formulate a game-theoretic MPC problem to find a Nash equilibrium of the game.
+We model the interaction between a CAV and a human-driven vehicle (HDV) as a simultaneous game and formulate a game-theoretic MPC problem to find a Nash equilibrium of the game.
 In the MPC problem, the weights in the HDV's objective function can be learned online using moving horizon inverse reinforcement learning.
-Using Bayesian optimization, we propose a strategy to optimally adapt the weights in the CAV's objective function given the HDV's objective weights so that the expected true cost when using MPC in simulations can be minimized.
-We validate the effectiveness of the derived optimal strategy by numerical simulations of a vehicle crossing example at an unsignalized intersection.
+Using Bayesian optimization, we propose a strategy to optimally adapt the weights in the CAV's objective function so that the expected true cost when using MPC in simulations can be minimized.
+We validate the effectiveness of the optimal strategy by numerical simulations of a vehicle crossing example at an unsignalized intersection.